junnie082/happy-buddies/README.md

 - You can add the members in the input list by pressing the buttons of names (white to blue).
 - When you press the blue button and make it white, the name of the button is removed from the input list.
-- You can add the date by just selecting another date, and the other date section will be appended in the input list.
+- You can add the date by just selecting another date, and the other date section will be appended to the input list.